DanGioiaSTLCC/bbContentLayoutTool/README.md

 <script type="text/javascript" src="${resourcePath}/bbContentLayoutTool.1.0.js"></script>
 <script type="text/javascript" src="${resourcePath}/bbPlus_Elements110216.js"></script>
 ```
+Note: The tool also requires Prototype.js (which may already be included in your Theme)
 The bbplus.css provides the presentation to the HTML artifacts, but this needs to be included inside your Theme.

 ```